mg4gh/MGMapViewer/docs/Features/MainTrackFeatures/TrackVisualization/trackvisu.md

 The visualization of track is a one important feature of this app.
 The track visualization is done by drawing a colored line over visible map layers.

-A track is represented by a TrackLog object, which consists of one or multiple TrackLogSegment objects.
+A track is represented by a TrackLog object - please check the [track definitions](../../track.md).

-The following terminology is used for TrackLog objects in this description (and in the app):
-- RecordingTrackLog (red line): track with currently ongoing recording action.
-- MetaTrackLogs (not shown): track logs from meta files, which represent the amount of known tracks
-- AvailableTrackLogs (green line): amount of currently visible track logs
-- SelectedTrackLog (either blue line or colored depending on height gain/loss): on specific TrackLog from the amount of AvailableTrackLogs

 The following pictures show:
 - a RecordingTrackLog (red line)